 If a pothole accident occurred when a driver or pedestrian was on private land, a claim may potentially be made against the landowner.
-If you have found yourself in this particular situation, our team of experienced personal injury solicitors will be happy to provide you with free legal advice to assess your eligibility to pursue a compensation claim against the landowner in question.
+If you have found yourself in this particular situation, an experienced personal injury solicitor will be happy to provide you with free legal advice to assess your eligibility to pursue a compensation claim against the landowner in question.

 How can a claim be made?